 Rethink Your Drink!
 Calorie intake from sugared drinks tripled in the last 30 years.
 The New England Journal of Medicine states "Sugar-sweetened beverages (soda sweetened with sugar, corn syrup, or other caloric sweeteners and other carbonated and uncarbonated drinks, such as sports and energy drinks) may be the single largest driver of the obesity epidemic."
 Heavily sugared "coffee drinks" are also part of the problem.
 Visit the CDC's Rethink Your Drink page to learn how you can help solve this problem for you and your family.
 Download the Rethink Your Drink brochure.

 We promote healthy lifestyles.
 We help people learn to eat more fruits and vegetables, less fat and to become more physically active.
 We offer a series of six Nutrition Education classes to low income residents who are eligible for Food Stamps (185% of the Federal Poverty Guidelines).
 Food and physical activity demonstrations are part of the classes.
 We offer classes in a variety of settings including churches, senior centers, family resource centers, Neighborhoods for Learning centers and schools.

 - You've heard of the "Food Pyramid" chart, visit "My Pyramid" to find the foods just right for you.

 - Check our Chronic Disease Prevention Programs page for community events and activities you can participate in.

-- Visit our "A Lean VC" page for more information.
+- Visit "Healthy Ventura County" for more information.